What Kind of Traveller Are You?

 About the Author: Jane Canapini

 Jane is Boomerang’s resident travel blogger & expert, not to mention the author of Grownup Travels.
 Read Jane’s last article on Boomerang: Overtourism & why travelling off the beaten path is good for everyone.
-Learn more about Jane’s journey from advertising to the travel blogger!
+Learn more about Jane’s journey from advertising to travel blogger!